 This is a fashionable and sparkling city.
 The crazy nightlife not only happens during the weekend but also during the weekdays.

-The entrances fees to bars, pubs, and clubs in the city are quite cheap.
-But, sometimes it’s easy to come across more touristy places where prices are higher.
+The entrance fees to bars, pubs, and clubs in the city are quite cheap.
+But, sometimes, it’s easy to come across more touristy places where prices are higher.
 The historic center of Bucharest is dotted with bars and discos crowded with local and young people.

 The Old Town Nightlife